-OVERVIEW: HB 149 would require the State Board of Education (SBE) to: (1) define dyslexia as a part of its policies for specific learning disabilities; (2) ensure ongoing professional development opportunities for school personnel on the identification of and intervention for specific learning disabilities; and (3) provide information for parents and others on support for children with dyslexia.
+OVERVIEW: S.L.
+2017-127 requires the State Board of Education (SBE) to: (1) define dyslexia as a part of its policies for specific learning disabilities; (2) ensure ongoing professional development opportunities for school personnel on the identification of and intervention for specific learning disabilities; and (3) provide information for parents and others on support for children with dyslexia.

-The bill would also require local boards of education to review diagnostic tools and screening instruments for specific learning disabilities and determine if additional diagnostic and screening tools are needed.
+The act also requires local boards of education to review diagnostic tools and screening instruments for specific learning disabilities and determine if additional diagnostic and screening tools are needed.